Updated on December 1, 2023

 Sleeping pills can be helpful for those suffering from insomnia, but they come with risks and dangers.
 Taking more than doctors prescribe or mixing them with opioids or alcohol can be fatal.

-You can also develop sleeping pill addiction and dependence if you don't monitor your use.
-Tolerance and dependence increase significantly with continued irresponsible use.
-Additionally, withdrawal symptoms can be severe, including:
+You can also develop sleeping pill addiction and dependence if you don’t monitor your use.
+Tolerance and dependence increase significantly with irresponsible use, and withdrawal symptoms can be severe.

 Get matched with an affordable mental health counselor